DeepCool LT520 240mm AIO

 The soft tubing is made from an upgraded anti-explosion rubber tube manufactured using an anti-corrosion, crush resistant and thermostable material.
 The soft material tubing is flexible and doesn’t produce kinking which is always a plus.
 Deepcool is using mesh sleeves on the hoses to give them clean look.
 The length of the tube is approximately 410mm.

 Let’s take a look at the main element of this cooler.
 It is the water block with the pump housing.
 We have a different outlook on the LT series compared to the LS and Castle series AIOs.

 The block has a size of 94×60/88mm.
-On the LS series, it has a dimension of 85x74x57mm.
-Comparing both, we can see the block on LT has a relatively large size.
-The top cover is completely removable.
-There is a DeepCool logo on the top.
+There is a DeepCool logo on the top and the top cover is completely removable.
 Though it seems like the cover is made of aluminum, it is not.
 There is a light gray color housing of the cover with geometrical cutouts exposing the infinity mirror design.
 This design has a multi-faceted geometric reflection creating a 3D effect.

 Looking at the block from the side, we can see the harmony in the flow of the design as these cutouts and the exposed mirror infinity design look quite good in person.

 The picture on the left shows the block with the top cover removed.
 Looking inside the cover, the frosted diffuser is covering the three sides.
 The geometric shapes are placed under the diffuser.
 The 6x A-RGB LEDs are installed vertically to the top diffuser.
 To be honest, there is nothing futuristic about it as it is a simple design.